iamarxs/PythonLeanTemplate/README.md

 ## Free to use

-- Free to use.
-If anyone finds the template useful, I'd be glad to know!
+- If anyone finds the template useful, I'd be glad to know!
 - <https://github.com/iamarxs/PythonLeanTemplate>